nuuuwan/news_lk3_data/README.md

 *2024-03-02 04:01:49* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/பொருளாதார-உரிமைகளை-மீறினால்-நடவடிக்கை/175-334074) · `ta`

-*President Ranil Wickremesinghe announced Sri Lanka's readiness to take action against any economic rights violations, emphasizing the importance of protecting the country from domestic and foreign threats.
-He highlighted the need for modernization to recover from the collapse of the economy, social structure, and political system.*
+President Ranil Wickremesinghe announced Sri Lanka's readiness to take action against any economic rights violations, emphasizing the importance of protecting the country from domestic and foreign threats.
+He highlighted the need for modernization to recover from the collapse of the economy, social structure, and political system.

+🟩

 Ready to take action against it in any case in violation of economic rights in Sri Lanka.
 President Ranil Wickremesinghe said that Sri Lanka will carry out against it in the event of any impact on Sri Lanka's economic rights in the Red Sea.